Roboy/roboy_dialog/docs/Usage/2_personality_and_states.rst

 The current primary personality is the SmallTalkPersonality (``de.roboy.dialog.personality.SmallTalkPersonality``).

-A new personality (``roboy.newDialog.StateBasedPersonality``) is currently being implemented.
+A new personality (``roboy.dialog.personality.StateBasedPersonality``) is currently being implemented.
 Similarly to the SmallTalkPersonality, it is built on top of a state machine.
 The new personality is designed to be more generic one and allows to load the behaviour from a personality file.
 The file stores a representation of the state machine.
 Additionally, it is still possible to define the dialog structure directly from code (as it was done in previous implementations).

 Legacy State
 ------------